golonzovsky/vacme-zurich-parser/README.md

 Currently, deployed to https://vacme.kloud.top with refresh interval 10 min and with my account for group `N`.

+zh.vacme.ch is for Zurich only, please check other cantons on https://foph-coronavirus.ch/vaccination/when-can-i-be-vaccinated/#cantons

 Stay safe! ;)

 UPD: I've found similar service https://rimpfli.web.app - check it out as well.
 It has Bern in addition to Zurich and notifications!